 A youth-specific policy that focuses on increasing employment chances for young people is needed to prevent the profound personal and social effects of unemployment.
 Young people who cannot earn their own living find it difficult to move out of their parents' homes and be self-sustainable.
 They are often marginalised by their communities, unable to find a way to engage meaningfully with society.
 Young people generally do not qualify for the Unemployment Insurance Fund because it only covers those who have previously held a job.
+The social wage is also not available to help youth cover the cost of seeking work.

-There are many young people who drive community and youth development initiatives and are committed to transforming the lives of others.
+This policy acknowledges the many young people who drive community and youth development initiatives and are committed to transforming the lives of others.

 However, it is also true that young people are both the victims and perpetrators of crime.
 Research by the Institute for Security Studies (2003) indicates that the 12 to 21 age group has the largest number of offenders and victims compared to other age groups in South Africa.
 Young people's risky behaviour leads to high morbidity and mortality rates - they face the highest HIV/AIDS infection rates.
 HIV prevalence peaks in women aged between 30 and 34 years (36.8 percent).
 In 2013, 2 515 of the total 5 698 transport-related deaths in South Africa were young people.
 Similarly, 69 percent of deaths due to assault and 59 percent due to intentional self-harm occurred among those aged between 15 and 34 years.